Partnership Grants—Stage 1

-Postdoctoral researchers who are affiliated with a postsecondary institution are eligible to be co-applicants.
+Postdoctoral researchers who are affiliated with a postsecondary institution are eligible to be co-directors or co-applicants.

-PhD candidates are eligible to be co-applicants under the same conditions as those described for an applicant.
+PhD candidates are eligible to be co-directors or co-applicants under the same conditions as those described for an applicant.

 Any individual who makes a significant contribution to the project is eligible to be a collaborator.
 Collaborators do not need to be affiliated with an eligible Canadian postsecondary institution.

 Individuals from the private sector or federal government can participate only as collaborators.

 Partner organizations can be Canadian or international institutions or organizations (public, private, not-for-profit) of any type.

 See SSHRC’s regulations on multiple applications and holding multiple awards for more information.